 The tree pictured on that memorable cover has since fallen down, but today, the Joshua Tree Music Festival keeps the park's musical tradition alive for those who want to play in nature without missing the beat.

-The Local Trails Of Rainbow MountainBack near Las Vegas proper, locals favor Lovell Canyon Trail nearRainbow Mountain for afternoon excursions.
+The Local Trails Of Rainbow MountainBack near Las Vegas proper, locals favor Lovell Canyon Trail nearRainbow Mountain

 Clocking in at about 5.5 miles, this easy-to-moderate hike may be just the thing you need to clear your head after last night's romp.
 Again, we can't stress enough how extraordinarily beautiful it is outside of town, and this trail is one of the most convenient ways to experience it.